schech1/uptime-buddy/README.md

 ### Using docker-compose

 *Do NOT deploy the backed yet.*
-*Start the iPhone-App first, to create your security token.*
+*Start the iPhone-App first, to create your security token as described below.*

+Continue here, when you have generated the token in the app.

 Save the docker-compose.yml file.